codable-kapil/Recipes/README.md

 - **Specific Error Messages:** Currently, error messages are generic.
 More specific error handling (e.g., differentiating between no internet connection or server issues) could provide a better user experience.

 - **Caching Strategy:** The image caching solution is quite basic.
 There could be improvements in terms of cache size management and cache invalidation strategies to ensure better memory and disk usage over time.
+App currently clears the cache when memory warning notification is recieved.

 ### Additional Information: